 of adolescent, non-athlete boys had an active eating disorder

 of adolescent, non-athlete girls had an eating disorder

 of elite girl athletes, in sports for which lower weight yeilds a competitive advantage, had eating disorders

 If eating disorders are so tied to athletics, and if the best athletes are the most prone, it seems likely that there is something in the training itself which brings on this disorder.
+Is it possible that the very changes in the metabolism that help a runner succeed are some of the same determinants of disordered eating?
 Setting aside cultural factors within each sport and the cultural differences that boys and girls have with regard to appearance, I believe it is worthwhile to look for biological factors that respond to exercise that might serve as mediators of the disease.
 For the time being, I choose to call the missing link "Factor RA" for "Running Anorexia."
 Below are a host of considerations regarding this theoretical factor.

 Defining Factor RA

-One of the things that has given me a high level of enthusiasm for researching sports anorexia further, is the number of possible biochemical signals that I have found in the sports physiology literature that might be involved in driving the behavior of reduced eating.
-In order to sort the possibilities, it is necessary to create a proposed definition of Factor RA:
+One of the things that has given me a high level of enthusiasm for researching Sports Anorexia further, is the number of possible biochemical signals that I have found in the exercise physiology literature that might be involved in driving the behavior of reduced eating.
+In order to sort the possibilities, it is necessary, at the outset, to create a proposed definition of Factor RA:

 Factor RA is a biochemical signal, (or signals), created by the muscles, or another body organ, in response to exercise, which causes prolonged, cumulative alterations in appetite regulation, such that food is intake is diminished well below levels needed for adequate health. . .